 Major writers organizations

 This list is both subjective and U.S.-oriented.
 I want the writer or editor new to a rather large world of specialty organizations to know which organizations are the big ones, in size and influence.
 That doesn't mean they're the ones that will prove most immediately useful for an individual -- but they tend to have more clout than the others, when it comes to something like a fight over copyright, for example, or promoting professional behavior.
-Let me know if you think one of these organizations doesn't belong here, or if an important organization is missing.
+See also

 American Photographic Artists (an alliance of advertising and media professionals)